 When it comes to paying your employees, many small business owners find themselves asking the following questions:

 With all this in mind, it can be difficult to know where to begin.
-To help you out, I’ve outlined eight key rules every small business owner needs to follow when it comes to paying their employees – whether it’s your first employee, or your fiftieth.
+To help you out, we’ve outlined eight key rules every small business owner needs to follow when it comes to paying their employees – whether it’s your first employee, or your fiftieth.

 Deciding what to pay your employees is one of the most important business decisions you can make as a small business owner.
 Aside from paying employees fairly and competitively, you’ll also need to consider your business needs and minimum wage obligations.